PeterGamma/Live-stream-of-ANT-plus-and-BLE-sensor-data/README.md

 .

-27.MQTT support for the Clue Pyloton (Bluetooth low energy)?
+27.MQTT support for the Adafruit Clue Pyloton (Bluetooth low energy)?

 .
 .